saagarjha/saagarjha.github.io/about/portfolio/index.md

 	<ol>
 		<li>Much of this code is freely available, either on my <a href="https://github.com/saagarjha">Github</a> or <a href="https://bitbucket.org/saagarjha/">Bitbucket</a> accounts.
 While the code posted here is the same as what's online, on occasion I have added comments to make it more clear what is going on.
 Comments marked as <code>// [SNIPPED]</code> indicate that some code has been omitted from the file to keep it at a reasonable size.
 		</li>
-		<li>I created this portfolio using Markdown–you can find it <a href="{{ site.url }}/about/portfolio/">here</a>.
-I chose writing this in Markdown because has the advantage of:
+		<li>I created this portfolio using Markdown on my website–you can find it <a href="{{ site.url }}/about/portfolio/">here</a>.
+I chose writing this in Markdown/HTML because has the advantage of:
 			<ul>
 				<li>providing niceties such as code coloring and animated GIF support.</li>
-				<li>being up-to-date. <strike>I crashed my bike recently, breaking my computer (and my clavicle, which, unlike my computer, is fixable).
+				<li>being up-to-date. <del>I crashed my bike recently, breaking my computer (and my clavicle, which, unlike my computer, is fixable).
 Unfortunately, this forces me to write this on a borrowed laptop, without access to some of my code.
-I'll update this as soon as I can get a new computer with what I missed.</strike> I have a new computer now!
+I'll update this as soon as I can get a new computer with what I missed.</del> I have a new computer now!
 I'm updating it as I recover my old files.</li>
 			</ul>
 		</li>
 	</ol>